hashicorp/terraform-provider-azurerm/website/docs/d/batch_pool.html.markdown

 * `user_identity` - A `user_identity` block that describes the user identity under which the start task runs.

 * `resource_file` - One or more `resource_file` blocks that describe the files to be downloaded to a compute node.

 ---

+A `container_settings` block exports the following:

+* `image_name` - The image to use to create the container in which the task will run.

+* `container_run_options` - Additional options to the container create command.

+* `registry` - The same reference as `container_registries` block defined as follows.

+* `working_directory` - A flag to indicate where the container task working directory is.

+---